vivaria/edisonrul.ing/docs/source/cards/next-to-be-lost.md

-# NEXT TO BE LOST
+# Next To Be Lost

 *   You can target a Limited monster with “Next to be Lost”, but you don’t search or shuffle your Deck.
 Essentially, there is no effect.
 *   You cannot target a Token Monster with “Next to be Lost” because they cannot exist in your Deck.